 Freesia is a genus in the Iridaceae of about 14 species from southern Africa, mostly from the winter rainfall region of South Africa.
 Two species, Freesia grandiflora and Freesia laxa, are summer rainfall species.
+An important resource for this genus is the 2010 monograph by Manning and Goldblatt.
 This genus has a long history of cultivation in Europe and is one of the more horticulturally important genera in the family with its colorful fragrant flowers popular as cut flowers.
 There are many cultivars that have been derived from repeated crosses of two species.
-An important resource for this genus is the 2010 monograph by Manning and Goldblatt.
+Some of these may be virused and therefore not long lived garden plants.
+A photo from Janos Agoston illustrates a virused cultivar.

 Freesia alba (G.L.Mey.)
-Gumbl. is a very fragrant mainly coastal species from the winter rainfall regions growing in sandy or stony soil.
-It is now considered by Manning and Goldblatt to be a subspecies of Freesia leichtlinii.
+Gumbl., syn.
+Freesia picta, is a very fragrant mainly coastal species from the winter rainfall regions growing in sandy or stony soil.
+Growing from 20 to 50 cm, this species has inclined or suberect leaves and white to cream colored flowers with dull purple on the tepal reverse.
+Usually the lower median tepal is marked with yellow or orange.
+It flowers late July to early October.
+This species is now considered by Manning and Goldblatt to be a subspecies of Freesia leichtlinii.
 It has naturalized in coastal Northern California gardens, but may not be reliably hardy elsewhere.
-Photos by Bob Rutemoeller and Mary Sue Ittner of flowers that have naturalized in their garden, growing both in sun and shade.
-There is also a picture of a flower with extra petals, one showing the purple backs, and the seeds next to the capsule (on a 1 cm. grid).
+Photos by Mary Sue Ittner of flowers that have naturalized in her garden, growing both in sun and shade.
+There is also a picture of a flower with extra petals, one showing the purple backs, and the seeds next to the capsule (on a 1 cm grid).

 The sport Freesia alba 'Burtonii' arose in New Zealand and is very widely grown there.
 The flowers are creamy yellow and lack the purple flush in the top petal.
 This is a photo of a naturalised clump in a garden in Whakatane, NZ, taken on 11th September 05.
 Photo by Peter Richardson.

-Freesia fucata is an early blooming fragrant species that is white flushed purple with yellow markings.
+Freesia fucata J.C.Manning & Goldblatt is an early blooming fragrant species that is white flushed purple with yellow markings.
 It is found on clay slopes in the renosterveld in the southwest Cape.
 Grown from Silverhill Seed and blooming December 2003 in Northern California, photos by Bob Rutemoeller.

-Freesia grandiflora, syn.
-Anomatheca grandiflora, is a summer rainfall species (KwaZulu-Natal extending to tropical Africa) that blooms in spring.
+Freesia grandiflora (Baker) Klatt, syns.
+Anomatheca grandiflora and Freesia rubella, is a summer rainfall species (KwaZulu-Natal extending to tropical Africa) that blooms in spring.
 It typically grows in humus rich soils in scrub, deciduous woodland or more rarely forest, sometimes along streams.
 It prefers subtropical climates, but has also been found in temperate forests where in may occur in deep shade.
 The flowers resemble Freesia laxa but are much larger, scarlet or sometimes pink with a darker red blotch at the base of the three lower tepals.
 The tube is more or less as long as the tepals or only slightly longer and the tepals are somewhat cupped and filaments exserted beyond the tube.
 Corms are globose-conical.
 This species has an unusual feature in that it produces rhizomes late in the growing season giving rise to a terminal cormel at the end of the second season after which they wither and sever the connection from the parent plant.
 Seeds are deep orange to red, when fresh and then darkening.

 According to Graham Duncan in Grow Bulbs this species is ideal for growing in containers or woodland gardens in sun or light shade.
 Photo 1 taken April 2004 by Lee Poulsen.
 Photos 2-6 from Mary Sue Ittner.
 These flowers are much larger and the stems are branched and the bloom time is earlier and much longer than the Freesia laxa I have growing in my garden.
 It seems to be quite happy growing in a container in my greenhouse.
 The last photo taken on a 1 cm grid in July shows a corm with the rhizomes attached.